Has the Coronavirus affected your job?

 What benefits am I entitled to if I am quarantined/have contracted COVID-19?

 If you choose to quarantine yourself when you do not have any symptoms of COVID-19, have not recently travelled, have not been sent home by your employer and have chosen to do so purely out of fear without any connection to prevailing public health recommendations, you may not be entitled to EI Benefits or the CERB.
 It should be noted that you will not be entitled to apply for EI benefits or the CERB if you voluntarily quit your job.

 What kind of leave am I entitled to during the COVID-19 pandemic?
 Am I entitled to paid leave if I have contracted COVID-19?

-On March 19, 2020, Ontario legislature passed Bill 186, the Employment Standards Amendment Act (Infectious Disease Emergencies), 2020 (“the Act”) which, in very general terms, expands the scope for employees to job-protected unpaid leave to employees whilst a state of emergency is declared and/or an infectious disease (as designated by government regulation) is inhibiting an employee from performing work for a variety of particular reasons.
+On March 19, 2020, Ontario legislature passed Bill 186, the Employment Standards Amendment Act (Infectious Disease Emergencies), 2020 (“the Act”) which, in very general terms, expands the scope for employees to job-protected unpaid leave to employees whilst a state of emergency is declared and/or an infectious disease (as designated by Provincial Government regulation) is inhibiting an employee from performing work for a variety of reasons.
 Notably, where you are unable to work because you need to provide care or assistance to a family member, you may be entitled to unpaid leave.
 Within the category of family members, the Act includes parents, children, siblings, grand-parents as well as in-laws and many other familial connections.
 You may be required to provide evidence that the requested leave is to provide care for a specified individual but employers are prohibited from requesting medical notes in relation to the new forms of unpaid leave under the Act.
 This form of protected leave is retroactive to 25 January 2020.

 You may be entitled to paid sick leave depending on the terms of your employment contract or your employer’s policies.
 In light of this pandemic, your employer may choose to extend paid sick leave to you but this would be subject to their discretion.